Is Propel water healthy or just clever marketing?

 How do you know if propel water is helping or hurting your specific physiology?
 Watch for these signals:

-- Bloating or Gas: If you experience abdominal distension shortly after drinking Propel, you may be sensitive to Sucralose or Ace-K.
+- Bloating or Gas: If you experience abdominal distension shortly after drinking Propel, you may be sensitive to sucralose or Ace-K.

 - Tooth Sensitivity: New sensitivity to hot or cold foods may indicate enamel erosion from the citric acid content.